5jt/dyalog-cookbook/README.md

 Alternatively, write to Kai and Stephen at the above addresses.

-The project requires Dyalog APL 15.0 or later.
+The project requires Dyalog APL Unicode 15.0 or later.

 The project is also discussed in the [`#cookbook` thread of The APL Room on Slack](https://theaplroom.slack.com/messages/cookbook/).